aces/Loris/README.CentOS7.md

 sudo yum install MariaDB-client MariaDB-server
 ```

-By default in CentOS 7, the MariaDB version is (currently) 10.2.27
+By default in CentOS 7, the MariaDB version is 10.2
 Check what version you have installed by running:
 ```
 mysql -v